 Winterizing Coreopsis Plants

 Surround the plant with plenty of mulch in autumn, regardless of your decision to cut back or not.
-Apply at least 2 or 3 inches is preferable, and more if you live in the northern reaches of the growing zone.
+Applying at least 2 to 3 inches (5-7.5 cm.) is preferable, and more if you live in the northern reaches of the growing zone.

 Don’t fertilize coreopsis after late summer or early fall.
 This isn’t a good time to encourage new, tender growth that can be zapped when temperatures drop.